chris7jackson/graph-rag-poc/README.md

 - GLiNER team for zero-shot NER capabilities
 - spaCy for robust NLP pipeline
 - Ollama for local LLM deployment
-- NetworkX for graph manipulation- PyVis for visualization
+- NetworkX for graph manipulation
+- PyVis for interactive visualizations
+- Streamlit for web interface framework

 ## 📚 References